Cheng Siu Wai

-Cheng Siu Wai (鄭少偉, born 27 December 1981, Hong Kong) is a former Hong Kong professional footballer player whose position was striker.
-His shirt name was Henry.
+Henry Cheng Siu Wai (鄭少偉, born 27 December 1981) is a former Hong Kong professional footballer who played as a striker.

 Early life

-Cheng Siu Wai is born to a Hong Kong father and a Thai mother.
+Cheng Siu Wai is born to a Hong Kongese father and a Thai mother.
 They separated when he was a young boy, his mother returned to Thailand and he grew up in a single parent family in a housing estate in Sheung Shui.
 There was a 5-a-side football field at the estate and he started playing there since primary school.

-He finished his studies after reaching form 3.
+He finished his studies after reaching Form 3.
 He was working as an electrician and playing amateur football in Yuen Long, when he was asked if he wanted to play football as a professional.
 He is popularly known as Henry because of his uncanny physical resemblance to the French striker.

 Club career

 Double Flower

 Cheng Siu Wai made his Hong Kong First Division League debut in 2002 with Double Flower.
 He scored his first goal on the same day with a volley at Mong Kok Stadium.